Priyaramamoorthy96/Training2/Docker.md

 ### System Requirements:

-- Windows 10 64bit: Pro, Enterprise or Education (1607 Anniversary Update, Build 14393 or later).
+- Windows 10 64bit.

 - Virtualization is enabled in BIOS.
 Typically, virtualization is enabled by default.
 This is different from having Hyper-V enabled.

-CPU SLAT-capable feature.
+- CPU SLAT-capable feature.

 - At least 4GB of RAM.